CrystallizeAPI/superfast-boilerplates/README.md

 ### Running the different versions

--   `make serve-remixrun`: will run the Remix Run boilerplate.
+-   `make serve-remix-run`: will run the Remix Run boilerplate.
 -   `make serve-nextjs`: will run the NextJS boilerplate.

 > Note: `make serve-*` targets rely on the `Makefile` of the framework boilerplate itself.